-- Prerequisites: MATH 225 Calculus I and MATH 131 Discrete Mathematics - Mathematics majors must have a C or better in both of these prerequisite courses. - Follow-up course-work: Mathematics majors must earn at least a C in this course.
+- Prerequisites: C or better in MATH 225 Calculus I and MATH 131 Discrete Mathematics - Follow-up course-work: Mathematics majors must earn at least a C in this course.

 Text: A Transition to Advanced Mathematics by Smith, Eggen, and St. Andre (8th ed., teal cover)